even4void/aliquote/content/post/a-modular-configuration-for-emacs.md

 my-lisp.el    my-osx.el     my-python.el  my-shell.el   my-text.el
 ```

 Autocomplete is enabled for most programming languages, and I make heavy use of Eldoc, Outline, and Ido/smex.
 All temporary or history files are saved in the `cache/` directory, which avoids to clutter my user directory or the `.emacs.d/` folder itself.
 Although I do not use [better-defaults](https://github.com/technomancy/better-defaults), I think I setup almost everything as suggested by Phil Hagelberg.
 I do not make use of Yas-snippet, but it is required by Python [elpy](https://github.com/jorgenschaefer/elpy/).
 At some point, I will probably remove this dependance.
 I'm quite happy with how things are working now.
-Regarding Lisp dialects (Common Lisp, Clojure, and Scheme), I have the following settings: <i class="fa fa-file-code-o fa-1x"></i> [my-lisp.el](https://aliquote.org/pub/my-lisp.el) and <i class="fa fa-file-code-o fa-1x"></i> [my-scheme](https://aliquote.org/pub/my-scheme.el).
+Regarding Lisp dialects (Common Lisp, Clojure, and Scheme), I have the following settings:  [my-lisp.el](/pub/my-lisp.el) and [my-scheme](/pub/my-scheme.el).
 Note that I configured Slime in both cases (i.e., with SBCL and with Chicken Scheme).
 Finally, as can be noted in one of the first output above, I still have to manage how to put this `auto-save-list` folder into the right place (`cache/`), but that's a minor issue.

 At some point, I should probably give [Helm](http://tuhdo.github.io/helm-intro.html) a try.
 However, I do not really like when there's too much fuzzy completion.
 As long as I can keep it simple and have access to my favorite commands within few keystrokes, I'm happy with my current configuration.